top of page

 • After researching the Puseckers, I discovered they traveled together on the same ship from the old country to America.

-• Therefore, if I could find anyone in this traveling group that identified their home village, there is a good chance that my family was from that same village.
+• Therefore, if I could find anyone in this traveling group who identified their home village, there is a good chance that my family was from that same village.

 People often didn't ride on the same ship, travel to the same town, and buy land beside each other if they weren't familiar, if not family.